AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="How will I be billed through AWS?">

-Customers are billed monthly by AWS in arrears for the number of Document Transactions (as defined here [link: <a href="https://www.adobe.com/go/aws-docsvs-eula">https://www.adobe.com/go/aws-docsvs-eula</a>]) that have been used in that billing cycle.
+Customers are billed monthly by AWS in arrears for the number of Document Transactions (as defined here: <a href="https://www.adobe.com/go/aws-docsvs-eula">https://www.adobe.com/go/aws-docsvs-eula</a>) that have been used in that billing cycle.
 Specific form of payment can be determined in the AWS console.
 The number of Document Transactions depends on API calls plus document length for some actions as defined here in our licensing metrics page.

 </AccordionItem>